RobeeeJay/Fastworks.js/README.md

 Session
 =======

 A simple cookie based session object!
 Just check the request.session object and use it however you want!
 Everything is handled automatically, and changes are live so multiple connections of the same session have access to the same object.
+There is also a request.sessioncount number if you want to track the active session count.

 SignedSession